sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 1. The House of Representatives shall be governed by their Bylaws.

-2. A two-thirds vote of the House of Representatives is needed to amend the Bylaws of the House.
+2. A ⅔rds vote of the House of Representatives is needed to amend the Bylaws of the House.
 The GSGA President may veto any amendment passed by the House.
-The President may veto a particular amendment only once, and a three-fourths vote of the House shall be necessary to override the veto.
+The President may veto a particular amendment only once, and a ¾ths vote of the House shall be necessary to override the veto.

 # **Article VI.
 Constitution Section I. Ratification**

-1. This Constitution shall become effective upon receiving two-thirds of the vote cast by the House of Representatives and approval of the AU Provost.
+1. This Constitution shall become effective upon receiving ⅔rds of the vote cast by the House of Representatives and approval of the AU Provost.

 2. Upon ratification, this Constitution, Bylaws, and its associated codes shall supersede all previous governing documents which shall be deemed null and void.

 3. If the Constitution is deemed in need of major and/or multiple revisions, the GSGA President may call for a Constitutional Committee to create a new governing constitution of the AU GSGA.
-After which the old constitution must be nullified and the new one adopted with at least a three-fourths majority vote by the House of Representatives and approved by the AU Provost.
+After which the old constitution must be nullified and the new one adopted with at least a ¾ths majority vote by the House of Representatives and approved by the AU Provost.
 The newly adopted Constitution shall go into effect immediately upon the joint ratification.

 #